tarwn/lessthandot-hugo/blogs/content/posts/2011-08-10-t-sql-wednesday-21-t.md

 Second, keep learning.
 Read blogs, read books, and attend presentations.
 You never know when something new you read or hear will solve a long-standing problem.
 It is good to have as many tools in your T-SQL tool box as possible.

 Third, **question everything**.
-Ask “**why?**” If there is a business reason for the decision, it should be explained to you clearly.
+Ask "**why?**" If there is a business reason for the decision, it should be explained to you clearly.
 If it is something another DBA or developer built, they should be able to tell you why and walk you through their reasoning.
-If there is no business reason, or you're told “just because” or “that's the way it's always been”, feel free to challenge it.
+If there is no business reason, or you're told "just because" or "that's the way it's always been", feel free to challenge it.
 Come up with a better way to do it.

 We all make mistakes. **The best thing you can do is learn from them.**